Table of Contents

 A virtual team’s structure is often transactional.
 When a worker is given a task, they must complete it within a certain amount of time.
 Everyone is out doing their own thing, and you’re lucky if you can get everyone together for a weekly conference call.
 When you work online from home, you miss out on the nonverbal clues that individuals use to communicate with one another.
 You’re frequently left with written words, which are simple to misread.
 Silos tend to emerge when communication issues mix with the individual nature of the working arrangement.

 Employees in a virtual workplace, on the other hand, don’t have as much of a chance to meet for unplanned talks that may frequently improve cooperation.
 With a virtual team, there is often a social component to work that is absent.
 Even while you’re collaborating with people, you’re also working from home.
 To combat the loneliness that can creep up on workers, they must be proactive in their social activities outside of their professional obligations.
-When you work remotely, you don’t have the opportunity to socialize, take a lunch break, or discuss your favorite TV series.
+When you work remotely, you don’t have the opportunity to socialize, take a lunch break, or discuss your favourite TV series.